curology/radiance-ui/docs/accordion.md

 ### Grouping

-Container to holds multiple instances of `<Accordion>` components to apply border-radius and box-shadow styling
+Container to holds any number of instances of `<Accordion>` components. **Required** to apply standard border-radius and box-shadow styling.

 ```tsx
 import { Accordion } from 'radiance-ui';